xiongma/roberta-wwm-base-distill/README.md

 - **We need a small size one, your model are still base size.**
 1. The purpose of punish this model is to identify feasibility of ditilled of method.

 2. As you can see, this distilled method can improve the accuracy,

 3. So I keep using this method to train a small size one, and I will punish it **around 2020.01.20**.

+## Thanks

+Thanks TFRC supports TPU!